ParisNeo/Bleak_BLE_tools/README.md

 ```

 ## Note

-For some devices, the notification mode may not work.
+<span style="color:red">For some devices, the notification mode may not work.
 In this case, you can use the polling mode by adding -f to the request.
-This will force using the read method instead of notification.
+This will force using the read method instead of notification.</span>

 ## Exeting the application
 To exit the application, you just need to press q.